kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 And since this process is usually randomized, you can not know in advance which of the characters will be swapped and which will be real, so you have to take that into account.

-The solution is fast abstract matching, where we describe on a high level which string (word) we are looking for, and then kevlar will automatically run the check on every package translating the high level description to known sneaky characters (1 abstract character maps to many sneaky characters).
+The solution is fast abstract matching, where we describe on a high level which string (word) we are looking for, and then kevlar will automatically run the check on every package translating the high-level description to known sneaky characters (1 abstract character maps to many sneaky characters).

 This can be checked strictly (full match), partially (contains), or probabilistically (given a minimum percentage of matches)